patternfly/training-scenarios/react/react-customize/step1.md

 In this exercise, we'll be using a page demo to create a new page for a web application.

 Note: Katacoda is setting up a new React application.
-You can use the code once the server starts and you see "Welcome to PatternFly" on the lower pane.
+Start coding once the server starts and "Welcome to PatternFly" is visible on the lower pane.

 1) <strong>Navigate to the `src` folder and open `src/App.js`{{open}}</strong>